PierrickRauby/BeagleBone-AI-PRU/Readme.md

 ├── hello_world_pru: Once started the PRU1_1 will blink the user LED marked D3 on the Beaglebone AI ├── include: contains the resource table for PRU1
 ├── read_register_from_pru: The ARM (user space) will send a message to the PRU core via rpmsg, when the pru core receives the message it will answer via the same channel
-└── rpmsg_ping_pong: The ARM sends a register adress to the PRU via rpmsg, when the pru receives the adress it will answer to ARM by sending the value of the regaister
+└── rpmsg_ping_pong: The ARM sends a register adress to the PRU via rpmsg, when the pru receives the adress it will answer to ARM by sending the value of the register
 ```

 ## Usage: